sigonasr2/dev-osan.github.io/README.md

 After committing all of your changes (you can make multiple commits), it's time to push up the code.
 Type `git push` and hit Enter.
 At this point, if you've never done this before you may need to type in your github login credentials.
 You can also `git push` as many times as you like before you go to the next step.

 ## The Pull Request
-At this point, you're ready to make a pull request, which is like saying _"Hey original repo, will you pull my changes into yours, please?"_ On your repo page, click `New Pull Request` and follow the instructions through submitting the pull request.
+At this point, you're ready to make a pull request, which is like saying _"Hey original repo, will you pull my changes into yours, please?"_ **On your repo page**, click `New Pull Request` and follow the instructions through submitting the pull request.
 We'll review it, merge it, or give you feedback!

 ## Rinse & Repeat
 _self explanatory_